natancox/stardog-docs/src/docs/groovy.html.md

 Binary releases are available on the [Github release page](https://github.com/clarkparsia/stardog-groovy/releases).

+As of version 2.1.2, Stardog-Groovy can be included via "com.complexible.stardog:stardog-groovy:2.1.2" after installing the local jars in your M2 repo.
+Using the embedded server with Stardog Groovy is not supported in 2.1.2, due to conflicts of the asm library for various third party dependencies.
+If you wish to use the embedded server with similar convenience APIs, please try [Stardog Spring](http://docs.stardog.com/spring/).

 ## Overview

 Groovy for Stardog <t>springVersion</t> provides a set of Groovy API